modular/modular/KGEN/docs/MojoNotes.md

    continuation so long as the continuation is more indented than the start of the expression.

-9) We support arrows in subscripts, used for returned parameters the `expr[a, b -> c]` syntax.

-10) We support "dictionary subscripts" of the form `expr{key: value, key2: value2}`, used for type constructors.
+9) We support "dictionary subscripts" of the form `expr{key: value, key2: value2}`, used for type constructors.
+We aim to remove this over time now that initializers are more mature.
+We may instead support `List[1,2,3]` and `Dict{key: value}` sorts of expressions to create literals with a specific type, rather than having to default to one type.

 ## Various Design notes